NolanSmug/blackjack/README.md

 4. Follow the prompts to play the game.
 5. The game will continue until the player runs out of chips.

-## Future Implementations
+## Future Implementations:

-- **Error Handling**:
+1. **Error Handling**:
-   Add robust error handling to handle unexpected inputs from users.
+   - Add robust error handling to handle unexpected inputs from users.

-- **Multiplayer Support**:
+2. **Multiplayer Support**:
-   Extend the game to support multiple players, allowing them to take turns.
+   - Extend the game to support multiple players, allowing them to take turns.

-- **Advanced Rules**:
+3. **Advanced Rules**:
-   Some examples:
+   - Implement advanced rules such as:
      - Insurance bets
      - Surrendering
      - Doubling down
      - Splitting
      - Five Card Charlie

-- **Stat Tracking**:
+4. **Stat Tracking**:
-   Keep track of statistics such as win/loss ratio, total chips won/lost, etc.
+   - Keep track of statistics such as win/loss ratio, total chips won/lost, etc.

-- **Save/Load Game**:
+5. **Save/Load Game**:
-   Implement functionality to save a game in progress and resume it later.
+   - Implement functionality to save a game in progress and resume it later.

 ## Contact